-We plan to use all of the net proceeds from this offering to acquire our target assets in accordance with our objectives and strategies described in this prospectus supplement and the accompanying prospectus.
-Our focus will be on purchasing Agency RMBS, non-Agency RMBS, other real estate-related assets and financial assets, and for general corporate purposes, in each case subject to our investment guidelines and to the extent consistent with qualifying and maintaining our REIT qualification.
+We plan to use the net proceeds from this offering to fund purchases of residential mortgage loans, commercial mortgage loans and our target assets in accordance with our investment objectives and strategies as well as for other general corporate purposes, in each case subject to our investment guidelines and to the extent consistent with maintaining our REIT qualification.
 Our Manager will make determinations as to the percentage of our equity that will be invested in each of our target assets.
 Its determinations will depend on prevailing market conditions and may change over time in response to opportunities available in different interest rate, economic and credit environments.
+Prior to the time we have fully used the net proceeds of this offering to acquire our target assets, we may invest in interest-bearing, short-term, marketable investment grade securities or money market accounts that are consistent with our intention to maintain our qualification as a REIT.
+These investments are expected to provide a lower net return than we will seek to achieve from our targeted assets.
+We may also use the net proceeds from this offering for general corporate purposes, including, without limitation, to pay down obligations and other working capital items.